blazium-engine/blazium-docs/getting_started/introduction/first_look_at_the_editor.rst

 .. image:: img/editor_intro_settings.webp

 From here, you can change the editor's language (default is the system language), interface theme, display scale, network mode, and also the directory naming convention.

 .. seealso:: To learn the Project Manager's ins and outs, read
              :ref:`doc_project_manager`.

-First look at Godot's editor
+First look at Blazium's editor
 ----------------------------

 When you open a new or an existing project, the editor's interface appears.